clarencecastillo/NTUOSS-GitWorkshop/README.md

 ```

 For now, take note of the path which you created this repository.
 We'll come back to it once we've covered some required fundamentals about Git.

+### Git Repositories

+A Git repository is a virtual storage of your project.
+Kinda like a directory accompanied by a ledger that keeps track of all changes done to its contents.

+These repositories are usually obtained in one of the two ways.
+We can either

+1. Initialise a local directory as a Git repository, or
+2. *Clone* an existing repository hosted elsewhere.

+What we just did earlier was to initialise a local directory as a Git repository using `git init`.
+Notice that Git automatically creates the directory if you supply it the name of the folder as an argument, otherwise it will initialise the exact directory where the command was executed.

 ### The Three "Trees"